cherry-bunny779/win10-RetirementHome/win10Migration/win10Migration.md

 Issue with "HYPERVISOE_ERROR" Blue Screen
 Occurred while gaming, although the same program has been running without issue over multiple sessions for over two weeks.
 I am not sure of the root cause of this issue, but searching the internet the fix seemed straightforward.
 Run command prompt in admin mode and type in the command "bcdedit /set hypervisorlaunchtype auto".
 I should of checked the value of this key before setting it to auto, but let's hope this was a fix and be on lookout if this happens again in the future.

+Edit 3:
+UNEXPECTED_KERNEL_MODE_TRAP

+Blue-screened in the middle of a remote desktop session.
+Ran
+>sfc /scannow
+but did not find any corrupt system drivers
+Try checking system boot disk and disk of main program that was running in the remote desktop session
+>chkdsk 'disk letter': /f /r
+continued...